Robeco Asia-Pacific Equities D USD

 Expectation of fund manager

+Little has changed since last month.
 Market sentiment remains volatile, but despite challenges such as geopolitics, wars, inflation, rate hikes, bank collapses and a slow Chinese economy, earnings have remained resilient and Asia has avoided signs of any crisis.
-China is likely to remain in focus with any commentary around stimulus to be closely watched, as was the case in July.
+There is greater confidence that we are closer to the end of the Fed hiking cycle.
 Valuations, growth outlook, as well as fiscal and monetary positions in Asia make it stand out as a medium-term opportunity.
 We continue to see opportunities in Japan on multiple fronts and like that there is a 'self-help' angle that is less reliant on the direction of the global economy.
 ASEAN continues to have a strong long-term outlook based on domestic demand and supply chain diversification investment and multiplier effects.
 Asian tech is finally seeing some interest based on the low valuations and being an integral part of the supply chain that had been ignored in the AI uplift seen in the US market.
-The portfolio's metrics still represent good value despite market moves at 11.8x earnings, 6.3x cash flow, 1.1x book, 10.6% ROE and 3.1% dividend yield.
+The portfolio's metrics still represent good value despite market moves at 11.5x earnings, 6.4x cash flow, 1.0x book, 10.2% ROE and 3.1% dividend yield.